 As time goes on and your lawyer gets to know you and your business better, they will become one of your most valuable assets.

 Business lawyers are not one-size-fits-all.
-As with all important relationships, it’s important to make sure you’re professionally compatible.
-Take your time in finding the right representation for your specific business needs.
+As with all important relationships, it’s paramount to make sure you’re professionally compatible.
+Take your time in finding the right legal support for your specific business needs.

-Ask about their experience in your specific industry.
-Allow them to share why they think they would best represent your business.
-Explain what your goals are as a business owner and ask them how they can help you achieve them.
+Find out about their experience in your specific industry.
+Get them to share why they think they would best represent your business.
+Explain what your goals are as a business owner, and ask them how they can help you achieve them.

-Your business lawyer can assist your business in a large number of ways.
-As you develop your relationship with them, they will learn the needs of your business.
+Over time, your business lawyer will prove useful in many ways.
+They’ll learn about you and your business’s needs and direction.
 They will be able to make recommendations to improve the areas of your company.
-It’s smart to get your attorney involved in as much of these business needs as possible.
+It’s smart to get your attorney involved as much as possible.

 It’s best to use your business lawyer’s guidance and expertise even before your company gets off the ground.
 Creating your company with a strong legal foundation can protect you in the long run.
 This investment will likely save you money for years to come.

 Deciding on the type of business that you form is complicated.
 The most common choices are a limited liability company (LLC), a sole proprietorship, a partnership and a corporation.
 Each structure has varying degrees of liability and tax implications.
 Choosing the right option will protect you in the long run, save you money for years to come and potentially shield you from personal liability.

 All business relationships with your customers and suppliers are governed by contracts.
 Your lawyer can make sure that such agreements provide your company with the highest degree of protection.
 They can also check over suppliers’ contracts and give you advice on whether or not you should sign them.

 The right contract is particularly important if you’re going into business with a family member or friend.
 You can avoid ugly situations later by getting the terms of your agreement in writing.
 Your attorney can create a contract to protect the interests of all parties involved.